 What I do

-clinical social work, evidence-based practice/implementation science, intervention research, mental and behavioral health, school of social work
+clinical social work, evidence-based practice/implementation science, intervention research, mental and behavioral health, school social work

-Johnny S. Kim, PhD, LICSW, is an associate professor at the Graduate School of Social Work.
-Kim received his Ph.D. from the University of Texas at Austin in 2006 and was a Council on Social Work Education Minority Clinical Fellow.
+Johnny S. Kim, PhD, LCSW, is an associate professor at the Graduate School of Social Work.
+Kim received his Ph.D. from the University of Texas at Austin and was a Council on Social Work Education Minority Clinical Fellow.
 His teaching areas include clinical social work theory and practice, solution-focused brief therapy, cognitive-behavioral therapy and school social work.

 Kim's research focuses on evaluating solution-focused brief therapy, school-based interventions, meta-analysis and evidence-based practice.
-He has published over 50 articles in peer reviewed journals, book chapters and books.
+He has authored over 50 academic publications including four books.

 Kim is the chair of the Research Committee for the Solution-Focused Brief Therapy Association and serves on the editorial board for several journals.
 Prior to his doctoral studies, he worked as a school social worker and case manager for community-based mental health agencies in Seattle.